marcellodesales/02-02-2022/README.md

 Current time: 02/02/2022 at 02:02:24  Waiting for 02/02/2022 at 02:20:00
 ```

-# 🐦 Tweet.sh
+# 🐦 Tweet

-This script was copied from https://github.com/piroor/tweet.sh
+* We use https://www.tweepy.org/ python dependency to tweet!

 ## 🔧 Setup Tweet.sh